odino/odino.github.com/source/_posts/2014-01-17-if-you-love-angularjs-you-should-definitely-join-us-dot-dot-dot-were-hiring.markdown

 title: "If you love AngularJS, you should definitely join us...we're hiring!"
 date: 2014-01-17 16:28
 comments: true
-categories: [Namshi, job, Dubai, AngularJS]
+categories: [namshi, job, dubai, angularjs]
 ---

 In order to expand our team we are now looking for a